JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 This is exactly the same indwelling Spirit of God that was friend, guide, and counselor to such remarkable sources of divine revelation as Moses, Lao Tzu, Siddartha Gautama, Jesus of Nazareth, Muhammad, and many others during their short interlude on Planet Earth.

 This synopsis constitutes a framework for discovering the existence of God and the mind of God.
-It also generates a logical basis for religious belief more basic even than does Whitehead's "Process Theology."
+It also generates a logical basis for religious belief more basic even than does Whitehead's “Process Theology.”

 Occam's Razor logic leads to belief in God and spiritual religion.

 The Occam's razor principle is a universally recognized problem-solving procedure.
 It requires the elimination of all unnecessary hypotheses, leaving only the simplest for further exploration.
-Our question: "what is the minimal set of axioms that will provide us with a valid system of religious belief."
+Our question: “what is the minimal set of axioms that will provide us with a valid system of religious belief.”

 Considering the beginning of all things we have only two options: thought was involved, or  all arose spontaneously from nothingness.